tconbeer/sqlfmt-docs/docs/api/index.md

     """
-    Takes an Iterable of Paths (files or directories) and a Mode as an input, and returns a Set of unique paths to individual files that match the input paths (or are contained in its directories) and are not excluded by the mode's exclude glob
+    Takes an Iterable of Paths (files or directories) and a Mode as an input, and returns a Set of unique paths to individual files that match the input paths (or are contained in its directories) and are not excluded by the mode's exclude glob.
     """
 ```